Sunday, August 16, 2020

 According to Randall Rice [1], about one third of the total test effort should be spent on determining how to test.
 I’ve usually added another third to prepare reusable test data for regression tests and yet another third to finally execute the test.
 That’s what the 3-3-3 stands for me.
 This is for the current sprint where new features are being developed.

 But I was often asked, how much time my team needs to perform a full manual regression test.
 While I could give a rough estimation, I liked to challenge the interviewer by asking whether she could provide me the number of bugs that I am going to find during our tests.
-I asked because I often experienced tests scheduled for 30-45 minutes, taking up to 2 hours depending on the number of anomalies found during the tests.
+I asked because I often experience tests that are scheduled for 30-45 minutes, taking up to 2 hours depending on the number of anomalies we find during the tests.

 How can this happen?

-• When an anomaly is observed, I need to analyse it.
-I need to understand whether it is a bug, a new feature or a function that I just don't remember working the way it is working now.
+• When an anomaly is detected, we need to analyze it.
+We need to understand whether it is a bug, a new feature or a function that we just don't remember working the way it is working now.

-• I also need to prepare a reliable scenario to reproduce it and document it.
+• We also need to prepare a reliable scenario to reproduce it and document it, otherwise product owners and developers tend to close the ticket too fast.

-• Sometimes, an issue cannot easily be reproduced and you must examine the exact previous steps you took.
+• Sometimes, an issue cannot easily be reproduced and you must examine the exact previous steps you took before the detection of the bug.
 Easy, if you followed a script; more challenging if you followed an exploratory approach while testing.
-The issue may occur in one particular specifity of the workflow while it may still work fine if you execute the workflow from a different starting point.
+The issue may occur in one particular situation of the workflow and may still work fine if you execute the workflow from a different starting point.

 • If you are executing a test that someone else documented, you might find that important information is missing for you to effectively execute the test.
 You may need to ask someone for help or investigate your own, following referenced link (if they exist) and read additional material to finally understand what the purpose of the test was and how that feature-under-test is supposed to work.